Docs

 CLI flags such as --mutation-diff, --mutation-diff-ref, --mutation-levels, --mutation-minimum-percent, --mutation-disable-rules, and --mutation-rules-file override these defaults for the current run.

-fail-on-diff is used together with baseline comparison mode (acton test --baseline-snapshot <FILE>).
+The fail-on-diff is used together with baseline comparison mode (acton test --baseline-snapshot <FILE>).
+Gas profile options apply when gas-profile or --gas-profile <FILE> is set.

 Configures the Tolk linter (acton check).

 Use [lint] for linter-wide settings and [lint.rules] for rule severities.
-For practical workflows and CI usage, see Linting.
+For practical workflows and CI usage, see the linting page.

 FieldTypeDescription